History in Keele buildings

 Photo left: The gate from the village into Keele University - by Graham Fisher (Golden Class of 1964)

-You can track the evolution of the campus in our feature about Maps and Plans of Keele over the years.
+You can track the evolution of the campus in our feature about Maps and plans of Keele over the years.

 The central and unchanging core of campus has always been the open space between the Chapel (1965), the Library (1962) and the Students' Union Building (1962).
 Even before these buildings were erected, this open area in front of two large wartime Nissen Huts at that location was at the heart of campus life.
 The area later became known as the Concourse and at times it is called Union Square.
+For the imaginative, the Union Building, Library and Chapel might be visualised as a trinity serving respectively, "Body, Mind and Spirit".

 For many years it was centred by a traffic roundabout approximately where the Forest of Light sculpture now stands.
 When the new ring road around campus was built in the early 1970s, the area was pedestrianised, leaving only one road leading uphill past the Chapel towards Lindsay; the road to Keele Hall became an access route and was no longer a thoroughfare.
 The Concourse was paved, with steps leading down to the new Union extension; most would describe it as functional rather than attractive.
 In 2012 the area was completely renovated - providing appealing and accessible landscaped slopes and steps, trees and gardens between the three major buildings.
 The up-lit Forest of Light sculpture was installed in 2012 to commemorate the 50th Anniversary of the Royal Charter of the University of Keele.
 In 2015, a large permanent "Keele shield" was installed on the lawn leading up from the Forest of Light to the Library.
 The central core of Union, Library and Chapel might prompt one to imagine this is a reflection of "Body, Mind and Spirit".